RubinoPD/Backend-PRISM/README.md

 ## Overview

-PRISM (Personnel Records and Information System Management) is a comprehensive backend API designed specifically for military personnel management.
-The system handles the complete lifecycle of military personnel data, including attendance tracking, training exercises, performance evaluations, and organizational structure management.
+PRISM (Personnel Records and Information System Management) is a comprehensive backend API designed specifically for military personnel management AND ONLY FOR USE IN 3RD NSB DCM-D. The system handles the complete lifecycle of military personnel data, including attendance tracking, training exercises, performance evaluations, and organizational structure management.

 ### Key Capabilities